cooper-lzy/multi_lang_test/docs-3/README.md

     The compatibility notes between nGQL and openCypher, or between the current version of nGQL and its prior ones.

+!!! enterpriseonly

+    Differences between the NebulaGraph Community and Enterprise editions.

 ## Modify errors

 This NebulaGraph manual is written in the Markdown language.
 Users can click the pencil sign on the upper right side of each document title and modify errors.